ashjas/UdacityPrivateBlockchain/README.md

 ## Testing REST methods

-This project supports two REST methods to query a block given a height, and adding a block to the Blockchain.
+This project supports REST methods to query a block(s) given a height/hash/walletAddress and adding a blocks to the Blockchain with star registry data.

 ### Available Endpoints